arkency/posts/posts/2015-10-24-rolling-back-complex-apps.md

 two or three weeks of developing?
 Despite all the tests I never feel comfortable doing that.

-So instead **I try to deply once per day or two**.
+So instead **I try to deploy once per day or two**.
 If you are adding new features you can usually continue to add classes and methods and deploy them safely.
 Often this path in code won't be reachable unless you display it on the UI.
 And you can make it only available in development environment, staging or for admins.
 Which